mlabuda2/nf-tower-docs/docs/compute-envs/gke.md

 11. Specify the **Storage claim** created in the [cluster preparation](#cluster-preparation) instructions, which serves as a scratch filesystem for Nextflow pipelines.
 In each of the provided examples, the storage claim is called `tower-scratch`.

+12. Apply [**Resource labels**](../resource-labels/overview.md) to the cloud resources consumed by this compute environment.
+Workspace default resource labels are prefilled.

+13. Expand **Staging options** to include optional pre- or post-run Bash scripts that execute before or after the Nextflow pipeline execution in your environment.

-12. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.
+14. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.

-13. Configure any advanced options described below, as needed.
+15. Configure any advanced options described below, as needed.

-14. Select **Create** to finalize the compute environment setup.
+16. Select **Create** to finalize the compute environment setup.

 Jump to the documentation for [Launching Pipelines](../launch/launchpad.md).